 Penn Orthopaedics offers a Joint Replacement Program that brings together a team of doctors, nurses and physical therapists who take a whole-body approach to diagnosing and treating arthritis and chronic pain in the hip and knee.
 We perform the most advanced hip and knee reconstruction techniques, including minimally invasive surgery and robot-assisted surgery.

-We also use technologically advanced materials to provide long-term benefits, such as ceramic bearings in hip and knee replacements.
+We also use technologically advanced materials to provide long-term benefits, such as ceramic bearings in hip replacements and knee replacements.
 Ceramics, as opposed to plastic and metal implants, have shown a decrease in the rate of revision surgery, bone deterioration and the loosening and/or dislocation of the joints.

 Watch the following video to learn about the robotic-assisted technology we use in partial knee replacements.